-It is never right for us to throw our wrongdoings at someone else, expecting them to apologise for us.
-Instead we must apologise for our own words and actions.
+It isn’t right for us to throw our wrongdoings at someone else and expect them to apologise.
+We must apologise for our own words and actions.

-Our apologies must be honest and truthful.
+We must be truthful and honest when we apologise.
 We’ve got to mean the apology.
-An apology that is anything but honest and truthful isn’t worth apologising for.
 A true apology is universal and recognisable.
-It changes the way other people feel about us.
+It changes the way we think about ourselves and the way other people feel about us.

-An apology that’s true doesn’t include the word ‘but I’m sorry if: ‘but’ simply serves to cancel out the apology and introduces an excuse.
+An apology that’s true doesn’t include the word ‘but’.
+‘But’ cancels out the apology and introduces an excuse.
 A true apology keeps the focus on our words and actions and not on the other person’s response.
 It is important we learn to own our behaviour and response.

-Because an apology is part of the healing process, no matter who is doing the apologising, it is important we understand the words behind the apology and know why the apology is there.
+An apology is part of the healing process.
+It is important everyone understands the words behind the apology and know why the apology is there.